Byakko97/matching_covered_graphs_animations/README.md

 ## Usage

-The supported functionalities by now are to run and test algorithms (without animation).
+The supported functionalities are to run and test algorithms.

 ### Run algorithms